top of page

 Mobilizing is when you direct people to take action in a coordinated fashion (like a military general mobilizing troops in the battlefield).
 While it is an essential part of running a project, mobilizing by itself usually leads to a dead end.

-In the long history of social, political, and labor movements, the most impactful campaigns have always shown that if you want to successfully mobilize people to take committed action, you need to lay the groundwork first by "organizing."
+In the long history of social movements, the most impactful campaigns have always shown that if you want to successfully mobilize people to take committed action, you need to lay the groundwork first by "organizing."

 What is Organizing?